davidacreates/bookmarks/README.md

-#My Favorite Design & Coding Resources
+#My Favorite Design, Marketing & Coding Resources

 Just a bunch of my favorite resources for stuff.